Short-Beaked Common Dolphin

 Short-beaked common dolphins are one of the most abundant and familiar dolphins in the world.
-This highly social and energetic species is widely distributed, preferring warm tropical to cool temperate waters that are primarily oceanic and offshore.
+This highly social and energetic species is widely distributed, preferring warm tropical to cool temperate waters that are primarily offshore.
 Short-beaked common dolphins are often found in association with underwater ridges, seamounts, and continental shelves where upwelling (a process in which deep, cold, nutrient-rich water rises toward the surface) occurs and prey is abundant.

 Short-beaked common dolphins are closely related to—and easily confused with—long-beaked common dolphins.
 Once thought to be a single species, the two species differ slightly in size, appearance, and habitat preference.

 Short-beaked common dolphins in the United States are not endangered or threatened.
 Like all marine mammals, they are protected under the Marine Mammal Protection Act.

 NOAA Fisheries estimates population size for each stock of short-beaked common dolphin in its stock assessment reports.
 Overall, this species is still abundant worldwide, except for a few specific populations.
 There are insufficient data for this species to determine population trends.

 Short-beaked common dolphins are small, measuring less than 6 feet long and weighing about 170 pounds.
 As adults, males are slightly larger than females.
 They have a rounded forehead (known as a melon), a moderately long rostrum, and 40 to 57 pairs of small, sharp teeth in each jaw.
 Their body is sleek with a relatively tall, triangular dorsal fin in the middle of their back.